10 Powerful Construction Charts for Project Reporting

 Implement RAG Status criteria to provide a high-level status update to your stakeholders.

-• R (Red): Projects or tasks are behind schedule or facing significant risks.
+• Red (R): Project is behind schedule or facing significant risks

-• A (Amber): Projects or tasks are on track but with potential risks that need attention.
+• Amber (A): On track but has potential risks that need monitoring

 A photo of an aggregated RAG status to show a comprehensive update at a program level.